-If a student's drug screen comes back positive, he/she must meet with the course faculty member or the Director of the School of Nursing.
+If students' drug screens come back positive, they must meet with the course faculty member or the Director of the School of Nursing.
 If the faculty member determines that the student's reported use of a medication may have affected the drug screening results, then the student must provide evidence of a valid prescription verified by the licensed healthcare provider treating the student.
 In the case where the use of a medication may affect drug screening results, the test outcome will be deemed "Positive with a prescription disclaimer."
 In the case of a test outcome of "Positive with a prescription disclaimer," no further drug testing will be required as a consequence of the initial drug screen results.
 If the student is unable to provide evidence () of a valid prescription verified by the licensed healthcare provider treating the student, then the student must repeat the testing within 24 hours at a testing site designated by the School of Nursing Director in consultation with the course faculty and submit to a random drug screening when directed by the faculty member at any time during the remainder of that semester.